bioimage-io/spec-bioimage-io/supported_formats_and_operations.md

 # Pre- and postprocessing

 The supported operations that are valid in pre- or postprocessing.
-IMPORTANT: these operations should always return float32 tensors, so that their output can be consumed by the models.
+IMPORTANT: these operations must return float32 tensors, so that their output can be consumed by the models.

 - `binarize` binarize the tensor with a fixed threshold, values above the threshold will be set to one, values below the threshold to zero
   - `kwargs`